fedetempone/legotempone_ecommerce/README.md

-# LegoTempoNE - E-commerce Store
+# LegoTempone - E-commerce Store

 ## About the Project